 Justin’s work is big, bright, vivid, very gestural with a lot of motion and layers, reminiscent of abstract expressionism and gestural abstraction periods from New York.
 With broad brush strokes of colour, along with the quickness and free flowing nature of finer strokes that are almost signature like in appearance, the artworks seem to take on a life of their own.
 Justin draws on a lot of feelings, emotions and memories to dictate the palate and allowing the energy of sound to inspire his work and to guide his movements.
 A controlled mess, if you will.

-2021 will also see Justin be a part of The Other Art Fair in Sydney in March, as well as produce two solo shows to be held at independent galleries in Newcastle, Onwards Studios and Blackstone Gallery.
+In 2021 Justin showcased at The Other Art Fair in Sydney in March, as well as produced two solo shows held at independent galleries in Newcastle, Onwards Studios and Blackstone Gallery.

-Justin’s work exists in private collections throughout Australia, New Zealand and England.
+Justin’s work exists in private collections throughout Australia, New Zealand, England and Europe.

 Art Edit Magazine, November 2020